elastic-rs/elastic/README.md

 The `stable` channel is also supported, see the [docs](#documentation) for details.

-Types that derive `ElasticType` are themselves serialisable, which can be very helpful when using types like `date` with special formats.
+Types that derive `ElasticType` are themselves serialisable, which can be very helpful when using types with special formats, like `date`.
 Take the following document:

 ```json